U.S. Department of Energy - Energy Efficiency and Renewable Energy

 - In place for 1 year

-- Used for office-level, deployment, and other large or high-traffic sites that have changed URLs
+- Used for office-level, deployment, and other large or high-traffic websites that have changed URLs

 - Permanent seamless redirects are: